CSCfi/csc-user-guide/docs/cloud/rahti4/rahti4-migration.md

 ![Create PersistentVolumeClaim](img/Create_PersistentVolumeClaim.png)

 * For the moment only a single type of `StorageClass` can be used.
 It corresponds to `Cinder` volumes, which can only be read or write by a single Pod.

+!!! warning "glusterfs is no longer supported"
+    The `StorageClass` glusterfs is no longer supported.
+This means that any PVC declaration with StorageClass set to `glusterfs` will **FAIL**.

 * A unique name within the project must be provided.